cbaruselli/practical-programming-in-chemistry-exercises/Lecture03/README.md

 <details>
 <summary>Solution: Commands</summary>

-Don't forget to reaplce `path/to/ppchem` with your path!
+Don't forget to repalce `path/to/ppchem` with your path!

 ```bash
 cd <path/to/ppchem>